CFA franc: Exchange rate

 The 1960 and 1999 events merely reflect changes of currency in use in France: the actual relative value of the CFA franc versus the French franc/euro only changed in 1948 and 1994.

 Changes in countries using the franc

+In 1960, the period of global decolonization began, marking the end of European empires on the African continent.
+France disappeared from the map, leaving behind the CFA franc, a legacy of colonization, which circulates in almost all former French possessions in Africa.
 Over time, the number of countries and territories using the CFA franc has changed as some countries began introducing their own separate currencies.
 A couple of nations in West Africa have also chosen to adopt the CFA franc since its introduction, despite the fact that they had never been French colonies.